MEDIA & OUTREACH

 29th May 2020, Mumbai: This is the ninth edition of the report on ‘Crisis Consumption on TV and Smartphones’ jointly released by BARC India and Nielsen Media.
 BARC India is the official currency on Television Measurement in India and Nielsen Media runs a 12000 strong smartphone panel in IndiaKNOW MORE

-Post taking a tough action against the accused involved in TV ratings (TRP) manipulation in, Karnataka, Madhya Pradesh and Assam in 2018-2019, thanks to its Vigilance Team, BARC India had successfully filed FIR at West Marredpally Police Station, Hyderabad against the accused in Telangana.
+Post taking tough action against the accused involved in TV ratings (TRP) manipulation in, Karnataka, Madhya Pradesh and Assam in 2018-2019, MDPL’s service partner registered a FIR in Hyderabad, acting on which the Telangana police have filed a charge-sheet.
 The accused were connected with two channels in Andhra Pradesh and Telangana region.

 The world’s largest Television Audience measurement company today announced a change in leadership.